Latest: baseline page hash recorded

 Does the Critical Skills Employment Permit lead to permanent residence?

 Yes.
 The Critical Skills Employment Permit is one of the pathways to permanent residence in Ireland.
 Eligible holders can generally apply for PR after approximately 2 years of qualifying residence.
-Conditions apply — consult a licensed immigration adviser for your specific situation.
+Conditions apply, so consult a licensed immigration adviser for your specific situation.

 Do I need a job offer for the Critical Skills Employment Permit?